pocomane/glua/Readme.md

 will generate int `glued.exe` a minimal lua script launcher.
 It simply load the `init` file in its same directory, and run it as a lua script/bytecode.
-The script will have access to the common lua globals, plus the `whereami` variable previously described.
+The script will have access to the common lua globals.
+Moreover the libraries defined in [preload.c](preload.c) are embedded.

 This tool is usefull while developing, when you are ready to deploy, you can embed your script directly in a executable by means of `glua.exe`.
 In this